MARS-Group-HAW/model-knp-traffic/README.md

 #### Model Output Configuration

-The model output configuration enables the specification of raster layer files that are used by the `TrafficGrid`, `TrafficJamGrid`, and `SightingsGrid` (see [Model Output](#heatmap-output) in this README) to track information about the traffic on the `KnpRoadNetwork` during a simulation.
+The model output configuration enables the specification of raster layer files that are used by the `TrafficGrid`, `TrafficJamGrid`, and `SightingsGrid` (see [Heatmap Output](#heatmap-output) in this README) to track information about the traffic on the `KnpRoadNetwork` during a simulation.
 Each layer requires an ASC file.
 The default ASC file for each layer is located [here](./Scenarios/KrugerNationalParkBox/resources/knp_raster_1111m.asc).

 #### Scheduler Configuration